 I recently saw FrogTape in my local home improvement store and decided I’d give it a try and compare it to the blue painter’s tape (by 3M) we are all familiar with.
-According to the packaging, FrogTape (made by the folks at Shurtape) has “paint activated micro-barrier” technology that seals tape edges for touch-up-less painting.
-(Update: I would later see this exact tech in action here).
+According to the packaging, FrogTape (made by the folks at Shurtape) has “exclusive paintblock technology” that seals tape edges for a professional paint line.

 Scotch Blue Tape Results

 The standard blue painter’s tape can get the job done, sure, but requires touch-ups afterward in many cases.
 I’m dealing with old walls and trim that has never been painted before, so this means a lot of areas where the edges of the tape might not have been 100% perfect, resulting in a fair amount of paint bleed.
 As a perfectionist, this is not a preferred result!
 In hindsight, I could have helped prevent some of this by re-caulking around the trim edge and then painted the walls and trim; but that isn’t a quick fix with the amount of trim I have to cover and increases the overall cost of the project to buy that many tubes of caulk.

 By contrast, I had far fewer areas that needed to be touched up when using the FrogTape.
 Even my boyfriend noticed (he didn’t know I used two different tapes).
 “What happened there? *points to white blotches*“